 - Invest sensibly – If you are environmentally conscious, you should also put your money where your heart is: saving the planet!
 Luckily, nowadays this is easier than in the past thanks to ESG metrics (Environmental, Social, and Governance) that monitor the sustainability of a company.
 So, before picking a stock, check also the ESG report of the company, or ask your financial advisor.

 - Save fuel – If you can’t live without a car, then at least try to reduce its environmental impact.
-Get an electric car or if you can’t afford it, use things such as cruise control to save gas and maybe consider the pros and cons of the Drive Safe and Save insurance.
+Get a hybrid or electric car or if you can’t afford it, use things such as cruise control to save gas and maybe consider the pros and cons of the Drive Safe and Save insurance.
 It can incentivize you to drive more safely and save even more fuel.
 Both the environment and your pocket will be happier!

 Being environmentally conscious is very important and we should all do our part to preserve the ecosystems and the planet for future generations.